Treasured Tracs – Record Store – Austin, TX (1981-1985)

 1986 brought the Jungle released the self-titled debut by Evan Johns & the H-Bombs.
 This album was partially produced by Garry Tallent of Bruce Springsteen’s E-Street Band with fellow E-Streeter Danny Federici making a cameo appearance.

 The fall of 1986 saw the Wild Seeds release of Brave, Clean & Reverent (JR1009).
 The album featured the songwriting talents of Michael Hall and also included Joey Shuffield of Fastball fame.

 In 1987 the Killer Bees released Groovin’.
 The disc featured Michael E. Johnson and Malcolm Welborne (Papa Mali), along with very special guests Cyril Neville, Daryl Johnson (Neville Brothers), and Timbuk 3 and earned NAIRD’s top award in 1987 for Best Indie Reggae Release.

 1988 saw the September self-titled release of Mamou, a Cajun-bred rock band that named themselves after their hometown of Mamou Louisiana.
 MCA Records licensed the album in 1990.
-The band and their music was also featured in the 1991 film Scorchers with Faye Dunaway and James Earl Jones.
+The band and their music were also featured in the 1991 film Scorchers with Faye Dunaway and James Earl Jones.

 In 1989 came the release of Evan Johns & the H-Bombs mini-album Please Mr. Santa Claus that was pressed on red vinyl.
 Our friends at RykoDisc licensed the album in 1990.

 South by Southwest Music & Media Conference (SXSW) – Austin, TX (1987-1997)

 After a few years I settled in as Manager of the SXSW “General Store” selecting, purchasing, and marketing a variety of SXSW merchandise to conference attendees, and where I created an inventory control system to track band merch sales.
 I also supervised numerous volunteers along with creating store layouts and displays.

 The First SXSW – http://www.austinchronicle.com/features/2001-09-07/82876/